xaerochill/timecrystal/README.md

 This is a game based on the [disassembly of Pokémon Crystal](https://github.com/pret/pokecrystal).

 In terms of gameplay, it floats somewhere between RBY and HGSS and takes select elements of each generation without breaking compatibility with vanilla GSC.
-Canon-wise, it will take place after the [Gold, Silver & Crystal chapter](https://bulbapedia.bulbagarden.net/wiki/Gold,_Silver_%26_Crystal_chapter_(Adventures)) ince story elements are changed.
+Canon-wise, it will take place after the [Gold, Silver & Crystal chapter](https://bulbapedia.bulbagarden.net/wiki/Gold,_Silver_%26_Crystal_chapter_(Adventures)) once story elements are changed.

 In terms of graphics, the colours have been desaturated and the overworld looks significantly more diverse because every map and tileset has been or will be changed.